RohitKumar649/Python_Diwali_Sales_Analysis/README.md

   - 👕 Clothing: 35%
   - 📱 Electronics: 25%
   - *Insight:* These three categories make up 100% of sales, highlighting priority areas for inventory and promotions.
+  - Grafe interection <a href="https://github.com/RohitKumar649/Python_Diwali_Sales_Analysis/blob/main/Count%20of%20Product.png">View</a> Count of Product
+  - Grafe interrection <a href="https://github.com/RohitKumar649/Python_Diwali_Sales_Analysis/blob/main/Amount%20of%20Product.png">View</a> Amount of Product
+  - **NOT,** From above graphas we can see that most of the sold products are from Food, Cloting and Electronics category

 ## Technologies Used
 - 🐍 Python